 APPLICATION: PART 1

-You may have heard our ad on the radio, saw a Facebook banner, or spoke with one of our donor team members at a community event and decided at that point that becoming an egg donor was right for you.
-From there, you are directed to our Egg Donor Page or directly to our Donor Application to start the application and screening process.
+You may have heard our ad on the radio, seen a Facebook banner, or spoken with one of our donor team members at a community event and decided at that point that becoming an egg donor was right for you.
+Once you’ve added on our Egg Donor Page or been directed straight to our Donor Application, the first step in becoming an egg donor is starting the application and screening process.
 Initially, you are asked for some basic information such as name, date of birth, address, phone number, and how you heard about us.
 Once this page is complete, you have officially started the application process and your application is now “in progress.”

 APPLICATION: PART 2